Train Test Validation Split: Best Practices & Examples

 • Test Set: A completely held-out portion, used only once at the very end to provide an unbiased estimate of the final model accuracy on truly unseen data in real-world scenarios.

-Not splitting, or improper splitting, can lead to overfitting.
-This is where the model performs exceptionally well on the data it was trained on, but poorly on new, unseen data.
-Overfitting results in a biased and unreliable assessment of model accuracy.
+Overfitting - the model performs well on training data but poorly on new, unseen data - resulting in an unreliable assessment of model accuracy.

-The validation set is specifically used for hyperparameter tuning.
-It helps select the best model parameters without touching the final test set.
-The test set then provides the ultimate, unbiased model evaluation.
+The validation set tunes hyperparameters without touching the test set.
+The test set provides the final, unbiased model evaluation.

-Building a machine learning model that performs exceptionally well on training data is one thing.
-The true measure of a machine learning model is how well it can generalize and make accurate predictions on completely unseen data in real-world scenarios.
+Building a machine learning model that performs well on training data is one thing.
+The true measure is how well it makes accurate predictions on completely unseen data in real-world scenarios.

 Here's what we will cover:

-Getting the split right is important, but the quality of the data you put into each set matters just as much.
+Getting the split right matters, but so does the quality of data in each set.
 At Lightly, we help you make smarter choices about what data to train, validate, and test on:

-• LightlyOne: Curate the most representative and diverse samples for each split to ensure balanced coverage and fewer biases.
+• LightlyStudio: Curate representative and diverse samples for each split, ensuring balanced coverage and fewer biases.

 Training, Validation, and Test Sets: The Core Components

-Before we dive into the data splitting strategies and best practices, let’s break down the role of each set of data.
+Before we dive into data splitting strategies and best practices, let's break down the role of each data set.

 The Training Set